Li Shizhen: Life

 In addition to Compendium of Materia Medica, Li Shizhen wrote eleven other books, including Binhu Maixue (Pin-hu Mai-hsueh; 瀕湖脈學; "A Study of the Pulse") and Qijing Bamai Kao (Chi-ching Pa-mai Kao; 奇經八脈考; "An Examination of the Eight Extra Meridians").
 He lived during the Ming dynasty and was influenced by the Neo-Confucian beliefs of the time.
 He was born in what is today Qizhou, Qichun County, Hubei on July 3, 1518 AD.
 As a child, Li suffered from an eye disease that was supposedly caused by an overconsumption of peppercorn seeds.

 Li Shizhen's grandfather was a doctor who traveled the countryside and was considered relatively low on the social scale of the time.
 His father was a traditional physician and scholar who had written several influential books.
 He encouraged his son to seek a government position.
 Li took the national civil service exam three times, but after failing each one, he turned to medicine.
 At 78, his father took him on as an apprentice.
 When he was 38, and a practicing physician, he cured the son of the Prince of Chu and was invited to be an official there.
 A few years after, he got a government position as assistant president at the Imperial Medical Institute in Beijing.
 However, even though he had climbed the social ladder, as his father had originally wanted, he left a year later to return to being a doctor.

 In his government position, Li was able to read rare medical books.
 He began correcting some of the mistakes and conflicting information in these medical publications.
 He soon began the book Compendium of Materia Medica to compile correct information with a logical system of organization.
-A small part was based on another book which had been written several hundred years earlier, Jingshi Zhenglei Beiji Bencao (Ching-hsih Cheng-lei Pei-chi Pen-tsao; "Classified Materia Medica for Emergencies") – which, unlike many other books, had formulas and recipes for most of the entries.
+A part was based on another book which had been written several hundred years earlier, Jingshi Zhenglei Beiji Bencao (Ching-hsih Cheng-lei Pei-chi Pen-tsao; "Classified Materia Medica for Emergencies") – which, unlike many other books, had formulas and recipes for most of the entries.
 In the writing of the Compendium of Materia Medica, he travelled, gaining first-hand experience with many herbs and local remedies and consulted over 800 books.

 Altogether, the writing of Compendium of Materia Medica took 27 years, which included three revisions.
-Ironically, writing the book allegedly took a toll on his health.
+Writing the book allegedly took a toll on his health.
 It was rumored that he stayed indoors for ten consecutive years during the writing of the Compendium of Materia Medica.
-After he had completed it, a friend “reported that Li was emaciated.”
+After he had completed it, a friend "reported that Li was emaciated."

 Li died before the book was officially published, and the Ming emperor at the time paid it little regard.

-The mineral lishizhenite, described in 1990, is named in his honor.

-A movie about his life and research on medicine was made in 1956 by Shanghai film studio.